 What do lakes contain?
 Landscape fluctuations and dying languages, literary utopias, bygone eras that flow to the future.
 How to grasp them?
 By exploring, comparing, connecting, going under, sinking in.
 What do you call the study of lakes?
 Limnology.

-Credits Directors and writers: Dane Komljen and James Lattimer Producer: Zsuzsanna Kiràly (Flaneur Films) Co-producer: Montse Triola (Andergraun Films)
+Credits Director: Dane Komljen Writers: Dane Komljen and James Lattimer DoP: Jenny Lou Ziegel Producer: Zsuzsanna Kiràly (Flaneur Films) Co-producer: Montse Triola (Andergraun Films)

 Funded by and awarded at Jeonju Cinema Project 2018 - Special Mention FIDLab 2018 - Kodak and Silverway Award Medienboard Experimental Fund